-Sample dilution: Patient samples are diluted 1:101 in sample buffer.
-For example: dilute 10 μl serum in 1.0 ml sample buffer and mix well by vortexing (sample pipettes are not suitable for mixing).
+Sample dilution: Patient samples are diluted 1:101 sample buffer.
+For example: dilute 10 μl serum to 1.0 ml sample buffer and mix well by vortexing (sample pipettes are not suitable for mixing).

-NOTE: Calibrators and controls are prediluted and ready for use, do not dilute them.
+NOTE: The controls are prediluted and ready for use, do not dilute them.